quotaguard/pymysql-example/README.md

 Setup the environment variables QUOTAGUARDSTATIC_URL or QUOTAGUARDSHIELD_URL from the quotaguard dashboard.
 For example: http://username:password@hostname.quotaguard.com:9293

+NOTE: HTTP and SOCKS urls are fine, app.py will handle either.

 Setup your database connection environment variable DATABASE.
 For example: mysql://username:password@database.hostname.com:3306/database-name

 Run the application: `python app.py`